Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Continuous Problem and Main Results

 \subsection{Main Results}

-The first main result for the continuous problem \eqref{weakform} is the following. \begin{theorem}[Existence of Weak Solutions] There exists a pair $(u,m)\in H_0^1(\Omega)\times H_0^1(\Omega)$ that is a weak solution of \eqref{sys} in the sense of Definition~\ref{weakdef} satisfying
+The first main result for the continuous problem \eqref{weakform} is the following. \begin{theorem}[Existence of Weak Solutions] There exists a pair $(u,m)\in H_0^1(\Omega)\times H_0^1(\Omega)$ that is a weak solution of \eqref{sys} in the sense of Definition \ref{weakdef} satisfying

-for some constants $C^*,C^{**}\geq 0$ depending only on $n$, $\Omega$, $\nu$, $\|b\|_{C(\overline{\Omega}\times\mathcal{A})}$, $\kappa$ and $c_1$. \end{theorem} The second main result ensures uniqueness of weak solutions to \eqref{sys} under a monotonicity condition on $F$ that is similar to the one that was used by Lasry and Lions in \cite{lasry2007mean}.
-Since we also consider problems with source terms, we shall further require non-negativity of $G$ in the sense of distributions. \begin{theorem}[Uniqueness of Weak Solutions] If $F$ is strictly monotone and $G$ is non-negative in the sense of distributions in $H^{-1}(\Omega)$, then there exists a unique weak solution pair $(u,m)\in H^1_0(\Omega)\times H^1_0(\Omega)$ to \eqref{sys} in the sense of Definition~\ref{weakdef}. \end{theorem}
+for some constants $C^*,C^{**}\geq 0$ depending only on $n$, $\Omega$, $\nu$, $\|b\|_{C(\overline{\Omega}\times\mathcal{A};\mathbb{R}^n)}$, $\kappa$ and $c_1$. \end{theorem} The second main result ensures uniqueness of weak solutions of \eqref{sys} under a monotonicity condition on $F$ that is similar to the one that was used by Lasry and Lions in \cite{lasry2007mean}.
+Since we also consider problems with source terms, we shall further require nonnegativity of $G$ in the sense of distributions. \begin{theorem}[Uniqueness of Weak Solutions] If $F$ is strictly monotone and $G$ is nonnegative in the sense of distributions in $H^{-1}(\Omega)$, then there exists a unique weak solution pair $(u,m)\in H^1_0(\Omega)\times H^1_0(\Omega)$ to \eqref{sys} in the sense of Definition \ref{weakdef}. \end{theorem}

-\begin{remark} \emph{To avoid any confusion, we stress that Theorem~\ref{thm2'} guarantees the uniqueness of the weak solution pair $(u,m)$ under the relevant hypotheses, although the advective vector field $\tilde{b}\in D_pH[u]$ that appears in Definition~\ref{weakdef} may be non-unique.
+\begin{remark} \emph{To avoid any confusion, we stress that Theorem~\ref{thm2-uniqueness} guarantees the uniqueness of the weak solution pair $(u,m)$ under the relevant hypotheses, although the advective vector field $\tilde{b}\in D_pH[u]$ that appears in Definition \ref{weakdef} may be nonunique.
 Note also that the monotonicity condition on $F$ is similar to the monotonicity condition on the coupling term used by Lasry \& Lions in~\cite{lasry2006jeux1} for classical solutions to ergodic mean field game systems with $C^1$ Hamiltonians.} \end{remark}